 NYSERDA recognizes the value of co-locating bulk energy storage with land-based renewable energy and offshore wind projects.
-NYSERDA proposes that a bulk energy storage project that is co-located with a renewable energy project qualify for the ISC program if it is not expressly included in a Tier 1 REC or OREC award.
-In addition, a bulk energy storage project that is expressly included in an awarded Tier 1 REC or OREC contract could nonetheless be eligible to bid for an ISC if the REC or OREC contract provides that upon award of an ISC contract (or similar), the REC contract is adjusted accordingly.
+NYSERDA shall allow a bulk energy storage project that is colocated with a renewable energy project to be eligible for the ISC program if it is not expressly included in a Tier 1 REC or OREC award.
+In addition, a bulk energy storage project that is expressly included in an awarded Tier 1 REC or OREC contract may nonetheless be eligible for the ISC program if the REC or OREC contract provides that, upon award of an ISC contract (or similar), the REC contract is adjusted accordingly.

 NYSERDA's Build-Ready program advances renewable energy and energy storage projects on underutilized land such as brownfields, landfills, commercial and industrial sites, and dormant electricity-generating sites.
-16 The program runs competitive solicitations for projects it develops, transferring them to the private sector for final completion and operation.
+24 The program runs competitive solicitations for projects it develops, transferring them to the private sector for final completion and operation.
 The program procures Tier 1 RECs created from Build-Ready renewable energy projects.
-With the inclusion of stand-alone energy storage in the program, 17 NYSERDA proposes to similarly allow bulk energy storage projects that are awarded through Build-Ready competitive solicitations to enter into ISC contracts.
+With the inclusion of stand-alone energy storage in the program, 25 NYSERDA shall similarly allow bulk energy storage projects that are awarded through Build-Ready competitive solicitations to enter into ISC contracts.